deeprohin/Box-Game/README.md

 The player gains points by clicking on the enemies before they exit the screen.
 The player also loses health when enemies pass the bottom of the screen.
 The game ends when health reaches zero.

-Features
+Features of it are:<br/>
-Enemy Spawning: Enemies spawn at random positions at the top and move downwards.
+Enemy Spawning: Enemies spawn at random positions at the top and move downwards.<br/>
-Player Input: Click on enemies to destroy them and gain points.
+Player Input: Click on enemies to destroy them and gain points.<br/>
-Health System: Lose health if an enemy reaches the bottom of the screen.
+Health System: Lose health if an enemy reaches the bottom of the screen.<br/>
-Score Tracking: The current score and health are displayed in the game window.
+Score Tracking: The current score and health are displayed in the game window.<br/>